galaxyproject/training-material/topics/statistics/tutorials/aberrant_pi3k_pathway_analysis/tutorial.md

 > ### {% icon question %} Tutorial Questions
 >
-> 1. Can you build a classifer for tumor suppressor gene combination in PI3K pathway?
+> 1. Can you build a classifier for tumor suppressor gene combination in PI3K pathway?
-> 2. how did the PI3K_LOSS model performed compared to PI3K_GAIN?
+> 2. how did the PI3K_TSG model performed compared to PI3K_OG?
 >
 > > ### {% icon solution %} Solution
 > >